benkertp/adv-r/Chapter6_Functions.md

 ### Name masking
 \index{functions!scoping}

-The basic principle of lexical scoping is that names defined inside a function mask names defined outside a function.
+The basic principle of lexical scoping is that **names defined inside a function mask names defined outside a function**.
 This is illustrated in the following example.

 ```r